harness/developer-hub/docs/platform/delegates/secure-delegates/delegate-read-only-file-system-config-guide.md

 Before configuring the delegate to run on a read-only file system, ensure that you meet the following prerequisites:

 - **Delegate Version**: You are using a delegate version that supports running on a read-only file system.
+This functionality is available in versions >= `24.08.83702` and `24.08.83702.minimal`.

 - **Writable Directories**: You have identified the directories that must remain writable, such as `/tmp` and the working directory.